feathersjs-ecosystem/feathers-hooks-common/docs/hooks.md

-  '\'in row 1 of 3, first\' should match format "startWithJo"', "in row 1 of 3, should have required property 'last'", '\'in row 2 of 3, first\' should match format "startWithJo"', "in row 3 of 3, should have required property 'last'" ];
+  '\'in row 1 of 3, first\' should match format "startWithJo"', "in row 1 of 3, should have required property 'last'", '\'in row 2 of 3, first\' should match format "startWithJo"', "in row 3 of 3, should have required property 'last'", ];
 ```